Beyond Passwords: Better Security Using Web Authentication API

 The problem with conventional password verification is that the password is, in concept, a “shared secret.”

 In the same way, an online password is only relevant if the other party (or site) knows the password, too.
-Unfortunately, the site only identifies users by the ID and key.
-As far as the server is concerned, anyone entering those two bits of information is considered the legitimate user.
+Unfortunately, the site only identifies users by ID and key.
+As far as the server is concerned, anyone entering those two bits of information is considered a legitimate user.
 Shared secrets are problematic because they present more points of attack for fraudsters.

 What is Public Key Authentication?